Shop with Confidence

 Are there (or will there at some point be) any options available for tinted outserts that can be attached over the outside of the visor on the CM-6M mask?
 Also, are there any CBRN rated hoods that will work with this mask?
 Thanks!

-We will be releasing tinted and non-tined screen protectors for the CM-6M in the next few weeks.
+We've recently launched our own line of visor protectors designed specifically for the CM-6M that comes in a tinted variant (click here for the link to the new PROFILM).
 As for CBRN hoods, we would suggest getting a MIRA Safety HAZ-SUIT, which is a full CBRN suit with an attached hood.
 We do not have any stand-alone hoods at this time.

 Will this protect me from Volcanic Ash?
 If yes, what's the best way to maintain the filters?